 1. believing in health is wealth

-though very cliche, still health is wealth. after our breakfast, we visited our favorite pedia. the boys got their 2nd dose shots to protect them against pneumonia, hepatitis a, diphtheria, tetanus and pertussis.
+Though very cliche, still health is wealth.
+After our breakfast, we visited our favorite pedia.
+The boys got their second dose shots to protect them against pneumonia, hepatitis a, diphtheria, tetanus, and pertussis.

-vaccines do save lives, but most children do not like shots — my boys included. our pedia visit wasn’t a pleasing one, especially for first-born who cried after receiving the vaccinations. the terrifying injection made him all gloomy throughout the trip to the hotel (where we checked in for the night). he simply could not accept that he needs the booster vaccine on his birthday.
+Vaccines do save lives, but most children do not like shots — my boys included.
+Our pedia visit wasn’t a pleasing one, especially for Firstborn who cried after receiving the vaccinations.
+The terrifying injection made him all gloomy throughout the trip to the hotel (where we checked in for the night).
+He simply could not accept that he needed the booster vaccine on his birthday.

-2. a wide sampling of what New Orleans has to offerit was a small family affair with momi joining us for lunch. though i was working on to lose weight, my son’s birthday was so special that i opted to join the feast. never mind the added calories and weight, i could always work out and diet some other time.
+It was a small family affair with mom joining us for lunch.
+Though I was working on to lose weight, my son’s birthday was so special that I opted to join the feast.
+Never mind the added calories and weight, I could always work out and diet some other time.

 3. more than a dozen scoops of delightful gelato

-after much thought, my son settled for the banana blast gelato cake. above its think layer of chocolate cake are scoops of three different gelato flavors — banana, strawberry and chocolate. drizzled with chocolate syrup and topped with small slices of strawberry, this gelato cake was surprisingly not that sweet that one would definitely ask for another cup.
+After much thought, my son settled for the Banana Blast Gelato Cake.
+Above its thick layer of chocolate cake were scoops of three different gelato flavors — banana, strawberry, and chocolate.
+Drizzled with chocolate syrup and topped with small slices of strawberry, this gelato cake was surprisingly not that sweet that one would ask for another cup.

-before we leave the store, i promised my boy that we will definitely go back to caramia again and again until we have tried all flavors and gelato concoctions.
+Before we left the store, I promised my boy that we would definitely go back to Caramia again and again until we have tried all flavors and gelato concoctions.

-4. a stress-free stay-cation for 3 adults and 3 kids
+4. a stress-free stay-cation for three adults and three kids

-the boys weren’t that particular on the room layout. uninterrupted internet connection and reliable air conditioning unit were top priorities for them. for this mother though, with the thought that unavoidable expenses such as meals, shopping and drinks may all add up to our expenditure, going after a fully-furnished rental vacation can be cheaper than a hotel.
+The boys weren’t that particular on the room layout.
+Uninterrupted internet connection and reliable air conditioning unit were top priorities for them.
+For this mother, though, with the thought that certain expenses such as meals, shopping and drinks may all add up to our expenditure, going after a fully-furnished rental vacation can be cheaper than a hotel.

 5. indulgent amenities beyond the kids’ expectations

-aside from the distinctively comfortable beds and the complete furnishings, our temporary shelter also provided the needed respite for our weary souls. we enjoyed the various amenities promoting healthy lifestyle from the lap pool, children’s playground, jogging trails and fitness center. for ultimate shopping and dining experience, the mall was just across the condotel to offer various choices.
+Aside from the distinctively comfortable beds and the complete furnishings, our temporary shelter also provided the needed respite for our weary souls.
+We enjoyed the various amenities promoting a healthy lifestyle from the lap pool, children’s playground, jogging trails and fitness center.
+For ultimate shopping and dining experience, the mall was just across the condotel to offer various choices.

-the boys saw the images of Godzilla pop out and come to life. indeed, the 3d effect added a certain wow and entertainment value to the children. it truly heightened the thrill specially during the action scenes between Godzilla and the colossal winged creature. the not so affordable ticket, on the other hand, left my pocket empty.
-(1 ticket = PhP 350.00!)
+The boys saw the images of Godzilla pop out and come to life.
+Indeed, the 3D effect added an absolute wow and entertainment value to the children.
+It truly heightened the thrill especially during the action scenes between Godzilla and the large winged creature.
+The not so affordable ticket, on the other hand, left my pocket empty.
+(1 ticket = PHP 350.00!)